 Brewery residuals are by no means “waste” –they can be used for energy and fermented to create biogas, which is then converted into thermal and electrical energy in a combined heat and power plant.
 Breweries are therefore capable of providing their own energy supply in a self-sufficient and CO2-neutral manner if they choose to produce on the principle of the Steinecker Brewnomic.

 However, the solely energy-based utilisation of biological residual materials is no longer undisputed, as they are also nutrient-rich and therefore high in value, for the food industry for example.
-Steinecker solves this problem with the Phoenix BMC* plant for biomass conversion: the residual materials are first converted into valuable raw materials, before the other remaining waste materials are used for energy.
+Steinecker now wants to solve this problem with the Phoenix BMC* development project, a plant for biomass conversion: the residual materials are first converted into valuable raw materials, before the other remaining waste materials are used for energy.

 At a glance

 Separation of protein hydrolyzate and mineral fertilizer from the brewery residuals before they are used for biogas

 As a result: use of a considerably smaller biogas plant possible thanks to the improved utilisation of the biomass